raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 **Available on Raspberry Pi 2B v1.2, 3A+, 3B, 3B+, and 4B only.**

 This page explains how to boot your Raspberry Pi from a USB mass storage device such as a flash drive or a USB hard disk.
+When attaching USB devices, particularly hard disks and SSDs, be mindful of their power requirements.
+If you wish to attach more than one SSD or hard disk to the Pi, this normally requires external power - either a powered hard disk enclosure, or a powered USB hub.
 Note that models prior to the Pi 4 have known issues which prevent booting with some USB devices.

 See the [bootmodes documentation](README.md) for the boot sequence and alternative boot modes (network, USB device, GPIO or SD boot).